Advertisement

 Avocados, kiwis, and mangoes on a cutting board.
 A healthy diet is important when managing TED.

 When it comes to managing TED, diet plays an important role.
-Some foods may exacerbate symptoms of Graves' disease or hyperthyroidism.
-In addition, if you eat foods that you’re sensitive to, this could impact your immune system and cause your Graves' disease to flare.
+Some foods may worsen symptoms of Graves' disease or hyperthyroidism.
+If you eat foods that you’re sensitive to, this could also affect your immune system and cause your Graves' disease to flare.

 Iodine